nopnop2002/esp-idf-fm-radio/README.md

 I used [this](https://github.com/CodeDrome/seven-segment-display-javascript) for segment display.

+# Software requiment
+ESP-IDF V4.4/V5.x.
+ESP-IDF V5.0 is required when using ESP32-C2.
+ESP-IDF V5.1 is required when using ESP32-C6.

 # Hardware requirements
 TEA5767 FM Stereo Radio Module.
 I bought this on AliExpress about $4.